moneybutton/yours-channels/docs/yours-lightning.md

 - Shared Secret Simplification:
 - If an HTLC secret has been shared, at any time either party can reduce that output with the counterparty’s public key to a single pubkey output.
-- If an RHTLC secret has been shared, at any time either party can reduce that output with the counterparty’s public key to a single revocable output.
+- If an RevHTLC secret has been shared, at any time either party can reduce that output with the counterparty’s public key to a single revocable output.
 - Unshared Secret Simplification: If Carol never gets the secret from Dave, but Carol does get her money from her channel with Dave, then Carol can agree with Bob to remove the output to Dave from her channel with Bob, and add M